 Then I set the dye bowl in my utility sink next to the second, empty bowl.

-I didn’t want to dry the wet wood strips directly in my since.
+I didn’t want to dry the wet wood strips directly in my sink.
 As you might be able to tell from the picture, it’s seen a bit of “love” over the years.
 I don’t want to add any more love.
 And, they’re dollar bowls.
 If I kill them, I don’t care!

 Also, since this is an experiment, I didn’t see the need to heap them on newspapers, like you might for a shingle job.
 Frankly, after all was said and done, I’m glad I did this in the bowls.
 It might not work when it’s time for the big job.
 But, for this small job, it was perfect.